olliestephenson/dpm-rnn-public/README.md

 3. `log.json` - log file of training.
 4. `summary.json` - various summary statistics computed during training.
 5. `config.json` - duplicate of the config file (for reproducability).
-6. `coseismic_dpm/` - folder that contains the mean and standard deviation and z-scores of coseismic coherence under distribution predicted by the model.
+6. `coseismic_dpm/` - folder that contains the mean and standard deviation and z-scores of coseismic (or co-event, for non-earthquake nautral hazards) coherence under distribution predicted by the model.
 All outputs are in the transformed space (i.e. the coherence has been mapped to an unbounded space).
 7. `full_ts/` - optional folder that contains the full time series of the coherence, forecast means, forcast standard deviations and calculated z-scores (controlled by `return_ts` boolean).
 All outputs are in the transformed space.

 ## Hyperparameter search